This guide is for pandas’ maintainers. It may also be interesting to contributors

 Anybody can review a pull request: regular contributors, triagers, or core-team

-Tests should be in a sensible location: in the same file as closely related tests.
+Tests should be in a sensible location.

 New public APIs should be included somewhere in doc/source/reference/.